PJGaetan/dbt-sentry/README.md

 Not yet open to external contribution, the project is not ready for it.

 ### TODO
-- parse run_result to see what was the last tables run -> tu run right after dbt run .
 - [ ] dbt generate run custom in passed folder when model part of the query
+- [ ] parse run_result to see what was the last tables run -> to run right after dbt run .
 - [ ] Markdown file refacto using this https://github.com/didix21/mdutils ?
 - [ ] store results in db ?
+- [ ] add mermaid graph of dbt
+- [ ] get rid of external dependencies
+- [ ] configuration to avoid passing params *possibilities:* - would allow to see metrics trends in ci
+    - yaml
+    - dbt config meta
+- [ ] `dbts ci push-*` to push code by adding a comment to the MR OR template on how to do so
 - [ ] plot graph in terminal : plotext
-- [ ] add mermaid graph of dbt

 ## Development